The 3 Skillsets that Make Successful Product Managers

 Being a Product Manager is tough.
 Succeeding is even harder.
 Over the last year, as I’ve taken on the responsibilities of managing a team of PMs I’ve been forced to think deeply about the skills that make successful PMs.
 It’s a tough question and no doubt I’ll refine my thinking in years to come but here is my framework to date.

 At a high level, success as a PM comes down to passing a hurdle in each of the the categories below and typically indexing very highly in at least 1 category.

 Successful PMs excel at 3 core skill sets:

 - Generating insights

-Setting a vision Engineers own the code base.
+Engineers own the code base.
 Sales owns the pipeline.
 Great PMs own the vision.
 This doesn’t mean they “hijack” the vision - every cross functional member contributes but PMs need to actively sculpt, refine, simplify, stress test, guard and course-correct (if necessary) the vision.
 PMs that don’t own the vision will produce roadmaps - and ultimately products - that are off strategy, or orthogonal at best.

 Owning the vision is a balancing act, but the PMs I’ve seen excel at it demonstrate 5 key qualities:

 - Spectrum of input: They deeply understand the product perspectives from power users to noobs and the range of insights from the engineering team to customer support

 - Market understanding: Understand not only the competitive landscape but the competitive trajectories